Accessibility Infiltration

 Recently, a disabled accessibility writer in the gaming industry published on IGN an article about how Susan Banks, a major figure in the gaming accessibility industry online who supposedly died in 2019, was likely a fabricated production, by someone who may have produced as many as 3 fake PoC disabled personas online.

 This is a huge deal because she was huge in HoH/Deaf discussions of gaming accessibility as well as schizophrenia.
-Across multiple people she claimed to have a ton of prostegious jobs including being a professor at Gallaudet University, before the age of 30.
+Across multiple people she claimed to have a ton of prestigious jobs including being a professor at Gallaudet University, before the age of 30.
 She published articles that influenced the gaming accessibility industry at large, and involved herself heavily with the community.
 Additionally, whenever she had health issues, including a serious injury to her leg/foot, her supposed boyfriend would receive gifts from the community.
 It also seems like she was taking advantage of the fact that she was deaf so that she did not engage in face-to-face communication, further evading detection.

 In 2019 she supposedly died and there was no obituary.
 In 2022 IDGA, a professional gaming accessibility community, received an anonymous tip that Banks may be a fabricated identity.
 Not only this, but the boyfriend has appeared to create other disabled PoC personas that he dated, and even created a fake therapist persona.
 He’s recently taken everything down and appears to have gone into hiding.

-For me personally as someone with diagnosed bipolar 1 and suspected schizoaffective disorder, its really concerning that someone pretending to have extreme mental illness was able to infiltrate so heavily into the community.
+For me personally as someone with diagnosed bipolar 1 and suspected schizo-affective disorder, its really concerning that someone pretending to have extreme mental illness was able to infiltrate so heavily into the community.
 I’ve been struggling with the consequences of my illness from at least since 2016 if not longer and it is really an every day challenge especially as my condition has progressed.
 I am angry and offended that this happened, because I already feel like the discussion of mental illness even within the profession of psychiatry is not that great, let alone other fields like accessibility.

-I brought up the subject of imposters, etc. because there’s a serious ableist trend going on right now to harass tiktok “fakers” and similar kinds of online activity of self-diagnosers and stuff like that which make it even harder to come out about being disabled online, because of the expectation of constant proof (like as if that’s not enough of a problem in real life already).
+I brought up the subject of impostors, etc. because there’s a serious ableist trend going on right now to harass tiktok “fakers” and similar kinds of online activity of self-diagnosers and stuff like that which make it even harder to come out about being disabled online, because of the expectation of constant proof (like as if that’s not enough of a problem in real life already).
 I’m really not upset with some poor kids who are lost and trying to better understand what’s wrong with them, really they’re just vulnerable because they don’t understand anything about the psychiatric language they’re co-opting.
 We need to avoid reinforcing a medicalist solution to a problem of authenticity because it goes directly against the ideology that drives socially oriented design development like accessibility.
 This is not to dismiss medical advancements, but rather to understand the context that we as disabled people have in the discussion of our own bodies and how they interface to technology.
 Our goal at the end of the day is not to classify people’s maladies and try to cure them, it’s to see bodies as a diverse set of possibilities that we engage with through our work.

 I do make indie games blind accessible the best I can when I have the energy to do so, but my primary interest these days is in disability theory, history of psychiatry, politics of psychiatry, and French institutional psychotherapy, and intersecting these ideas with the work I explored through blind accessibility and perception.
 In my communities, because there are discussions about schizophrenia that reach the general public through “esoteric” interpretations of these works, we do have people who casually pretend to have schizophrenia in this circle.
 It was such a problem at one point a few years ago that I had to establish a rule against it to make schizophrenics feel more comfortable being open about their experiences and feeling safe using their own space to discuss it.
 Why is it a problem?
 Well, its because what they are showing us isn’t schizophrenia but rather a simulacrum of schizophrenia that they gathered online through pop culture and reading some books.
 In fact, within the discussion of the history of schizophrenia in philosophy, there is a real problem of the schizophrenic being lost in the discussion.
 But establishing a rule of “no pretending to have schizophrenia” of course introduces the question again - how do we know who is a fake?
 Especially with a condition as complex as schizophrenia?

 I think its dangerous again to try to identify who is the “real” schizophrenics.
 Deleuze and Guattari once said they have “never seen a schizophrenic” and neither has anyone here including myself - what I mean by this is that nobody is a “true” “disabled” person, such a thing doesn’t exist, because the disabled subject is constructed through factors beyond the lived body themselves - schizophrenia is a diagnosis, living with schizophrenia is an experience, and the process of schizophrenia reaches a limit that I won’t ever fully achieve (thankfully).
-Instead of looking at this as an issue of trying to identify the fakers through signs that indicate their inauthenticity, we should look at it as an opportunity to actually engage more readily with psychiatry and medicine as subjects - not just as one that formally describes my illness, but also sociological institutions that have real world relations to me and my existence - instead of treating it just as a clinical thing.
+Instead of looking at this as an issue of trying to identify the fakers through signs that indicate their in-authenticity, we should look at it as an opportunity to actually engage more readily with psychiatry and medicine as subjects - not just as one that formally describes my illness, but also sociological institutions that have real world relations to me and my existence - instead of treating it just as a clinical thing.
 We need to focus on what we are doing and producing.

 For me, this is what really would weed out this whole situation for me - especially the therapist (which is extremely concerning - someone pretending to be a medical professional influencing anyone here should be a sign for serious alarm).
 With context of my illness, historically, politically, sociologically; I can ask questions about their approach to therapy, where I agree, where I disagree; discuss my personal approach to my own commitment to my treatment, what strategies I have for managing my symptoms alongside living an independent adult life.
 With a therapist, it becomes a real conversation, because ultimately the discussion matters not only to our profession, but to what our mutual goals are in what we are doing.
 This is because to me, bipolar, psychosis, etc. is not just a diagnosis, it is something that changed my life, it is an existential struggle that forces me into social positions that were simply not conceivable before finding myself here.
 My life is now, at least in part, about my relationship to the breakdown and incoherence of my own subjective experience, and so everything I say about it is very real - and this is true for all schizophrenics.
 It is grounded in our lives as an existential reality.
 There are nights that I have thought about how I will live with hallucinations and delusions for the rest of my life, on and off, and have to mentally manage them.
 And for therapists, even though they do produce power dynamics that are unavoidable due to the social structures surrounding their job and the relationship with the patient, they do have a real desire to help, and experience with potentially hundreds of patients in the past.
 There is a unified goal in the collective betterment of lives for the schizophrenic in this situation.